OpenTermsArchive/contrib-versions/Wordpress/Terms of Service.md

 **Change log:**

-July 7, 2009: Added “not pornographic” to paragraph 2 “Responsibility of Contributors”.
+*   July 7, 2009: Added “not pornographic” to paragraph 2 “Responsibility of Contributors”.
-December 18, 2010: Added automatic renewal section to paragraph 3 “Payment and Renewal”.
+*   December 18, 2010: Added automatic renewal section to paragraph 3 “Payment and Renewal”.
-February 1, 2011: Clarified procedure regarding termination of repeat infringers in paragraph 7.
+*   February 1, 2011: Clarified procedure regarding termination of repeat infringers in paragraph 7.
-April 27, 2011: Added “Advertisements” paragraph to clarify our ad policy (http://en.support.wordpress.com/advertising/).
+*   April 27, 2011: Added “Advertisements” paragraph to clarify our ad policy.
-May 17, 2011: Added “Friends of WordPress.com Themes” paragraph.
+*   May 17, 2011: Added “Friends of WordPress.com Themes” paragraph.
-September 9, 2011: Added “Domain Names” paragraph.
+*   September 9, 2011: Added “Domain Names” paragraph.
-October 17, 2011: Added “Firehose” paragraph.
+*   October 17, 2011: Added “Firehose” paragraph.
-March 6, 2012: Clarified definition of Website with addition of “Jetpack by WordPress.com”.
+*   March 6, 2012: Clarified definition of Website with addition of “Jetpack by WordPress.com”.
-April 6, 2012: Added “Attribution” paragraph to clarify our attribution policy.
+*   April 6, 2012: Added “Attribution” paragraph to clarify our attribution policy.
-November 12, 2012: Replaced VIP Services terms and conditions with cross references to VIP Hosting/Support and VIP Support services terms and conditions, located at vip.wordpress.com. removed “towards individuals or entities” from prohibition against threats of violence in Section 2.
+*   November 12, 2012: Replaced VIP Services terms and conditions with cross references to VIP Hosting/Support and VIP Support services terms and conditions, located at vip.wordpress.com. removed “towards individuals or entities” from prohibition against threats of violence in Section 2.
-June 12, 2013: Edited “Attribution” paragraph to specify that footer credits and the WordPress.com toolbar may not be altered.
+*   June 12, 2013: Edited “Attribution” paragraph to specify that footer credits and the WordPress.com toolbar may not be altered.
-July 3, 2014: Elaborated on licensing with regards to Firehose, clarified our impersonation policy, added reblogging language, and removed our right to unilaterally change the Terms of Service.
+*   July 3, 2014: Elaborated on licensing with regards to Firehose, clarified our impersonation policy, added reblogging language, and removed our right to unilaterally change the Terms of Service.
-July 15, 2014: Added “Translation” section.
+*   July 15, 2014: Added “Translation” section.
+*   September 2, 2014: Removed old non-retina Creative Commons graphic, added a link instead.
+Made this list bullets.
+Linked ad policy in April 27 changelog bullet.